cmanley/PHP-SevenZipArchive/README.md

 # Open an existing or create a new archive
 $archive = new SevenZipArchive('new.7z');

 # Adds the contents of the given directory to the archive.
-This offers the best compression and performance (especially if using tmpfs for storage).
 # This sometimes offers significantly better compression results than adding files individually.
 $archive->addDir('/path/to/add/');

 # Add some files using string content.
-Not recommended as addDir() results in better compression and performance.
+# Not recommended as addDir() results in better compression and performance.
 # This emulates same named method in ZipArchive: http://www.php.net/manual/en/ziparchive.addfromstring.php)
 $archive->addFromString('Hello.txt', 'Hello, hello, turn your radio on.');
 $archive->addFromString('/path/file.txt', "This is the contents.\n");
 ```